 At the Databases step of the wizard, select a restore point that will be used to perform the restore operation for each database, and then click Add to select databases to restore.
 By default, Veeam Backup for AWS uses the most recent valid restore point.
 However, you can restore the database data to an earlier state.

 To help you choose a restore point, Veeam Backup for AWS provides the following information on each available restore point:

 - Date — the date when the restore point was created.

 - Type — the type of the restore point:

 - Backup — an image-level backup created by a backup policy.

 - Archive — an archived backup created by a backup policy.

-- Storage Class — the storage class of the backup repository where the restore point is stored (applies only to image-level backups).
+- Storage Class — the storage class of the backup repository where the restore point is stored (for image-level backups).

 - Restore Point Region — the AWS Region where the restore point is stored.

 - AWS Account — the AWS account to which the DB instance belongs.